mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Akoaft is the site of an ongoing struggle between the Ahroay’if and the Hkaaiheir clans.
-The world itself is a low-resource cesspit with an ecology best described as ‘more breeds of slime and mould than you ever dreamed existed’ and was never settled by any species.
+The world itself is a low-resource cesspit with an ecology best described as ‘more breeds of slime and mold than you ever dreamed existed’ and was never settled by any species.
 The war here is not for control of Akoaft – instead, it is a proxy war for the nearby Keaih system, currently held by the Htyowao, vassals of